wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 ### `.log`

 In the mapping step, we have one `.log` file for each of the read1 and read2 files.
 In this session, we have one `.log` file for each execution of the `ASnumbers.pl` script.
 Checking them can help us to do some kind of quality checking.
+Take sample control_rep1 as the example.
 ```
 Singularity> ls control_rep1*.log
 control_rep1.numbers.log  control_rep1_R1.log  control_rep1_R2.log